Skip to content

 A property tax record typically includes the following details:

-- Assessed Value - The assessor's office determines the property's value, which calculates owed taxes.
-Every tax record in South Dakota must include the property's assessed value.
+• Assessed Value - The assessor's office determines the property's value and calculates the taxes owed.
+Every tax record in South Dakota must include this value.

-- The Tax Rate - Each property falls under a taxing jurisdiction with a different tax rate used to determine the total taxes.
-The document should include the applied tax Rate.
+• The Tax Rate - Each property falls under a taxing jurisdiction, and a different tax rate is used to determine the total taxes.
+The document should include the applied tax rate.

 Easements and Covenants

-Deeds often come with easements and covenants, which dictate specific things about the property.
+Deeds often include easements and covenants, which dictate specific things about the property.
 Easements are rights of way that allow someone other than the owner to enter the property anytime they like for a particular purpose.
-An example might be a cell phone company that has towers installed on private land.
+For example, a cell phone company might have towers installed on private land.
 The company can access the land to maintain its towers without first asking for permission.
 Anyone who buys that property must respect this same rule.

 Covenants are rules about how a property can be used.
 These show up in condo developments and gated communities.
 An example might be that everyone in the development must keep their lawn mowed to a specific height.